HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/DXSearch/How_to_DX_Search_and_Search_Center.md

     ![Properties Sections](./images/Open_Search_Center_Portlet.png)

-4. In the Search Center page click to the ***Advanced Search*** button.
+4. In the Search Center page click on the ***Advanced Search*** button.
 Then under ***Search in:*** select ***Author*** and in the ***Search for:*** section, enter the text ***Test User 1***.
-    (If you have created another user name or added any other user as Author in your own created document, then please choice that user.).
+    (If you have created another user name or added any other user as Author in your newly created document, then please choose that user.).
 Hit enter to search for it.
 The following result should be shown:

     ![Properties Sections](./images/search_result_author_search.png)

-    As you can see, based on the defined metadata and the search-filters that belong to them the exact document can be found.
-Please remember that the search operator has been changed to ***AND*** for which an exact search-match only will be found, if both metadata information match.
+    As you can see, based on the defined metadata and the search-filters that belong to them, the exact document can be found.
+Please remember that the search operator has been changed to ***AND***.
+As a result, search will only return results for which both metadata information match.

 5. Run some further tests and check the result of the different filters (for example when searching for the title, keyword,author or when mixing some metadata as a filter-option)
-    It should be possible to find the document as soon as the metadata-filter value match the value of the metadata mentioned in the article.
+    It should be possible to find the document as soon as the metadata-filter value matches the value of the metadata mentioned in the article.
     Further information about the Metadata (Entire document, Title, Author, Description, Keywords, Subject):
-    - When searching for the "Entire document" for a keyword and the document will not be found, try to search for some keywords that are part of the BODY tag in your documents.
+    - When searching the "Entire document" for a keyword and the document is not be found, try to search for some keywords that are part of the BODY tag in your documents.
     - Beside the pre-defined metadata fields it is also possible to specify own/custom metadata fields.
 For details, please check:

     [Configuring search by metadata for the Search Center Portlet](https://opensource.hcltechsw.com/digital-experience/latest/build_sites/search/cfg_dx_search/cfg_searchcenter/srtcfg_sc_metadata/?h=configuring+search+metadata+center+portlet){:target=”_blank”}

 ### Additional Information {#additionalinformation}

-Beside the Search Portal there are also options available to use the DX search by using the [DX Search REST API](https://opensource.hcltechsw.com/experience-api-documentation/search-api/){:target=”_blank”}  & [Search REST API specification](https://opensource.hcltechsw.com/digital-experience/latest/build_sites/search/search-rest-api/){:target=”_blank”}
+Beside the Search Center Portlet there are also options available to use the DX search by using the [DX Search REST API](https://opensource.hcltechsw.com/experience-api-documentation/search-api/){:target=”_blank”}  & [Search REST API specification](https://opensource.hcltechsw.com/digital-experience/latest/build_sites/search/search-rest-api/){:target=”_blank”}

 Please also check: [Troubleshooting Remote Search, Collection and search issues](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0105738){:target=”_blank”}